FranciscoMurguia/FranciscoMurguia.github.io/README.md

 # Hello, welcome to my github webpage!
 ## hello-world
 Repository for CS-250
 Hello, my name is Francisco Murguia.
-I'm from Boise, Idaho and am currently a student at Boise State University.
-Some things I enjoy to do are:
+I'm from Boise, Idaho and am currently a student at Boise State University.\n Some things I enjoy to do are:
 1.Playing video games
 2.Hiking